okfn-brasil/schemaOrg-Wikidata-Map/README.md

 Wikidata and SchemaOrg also represents two choices of concept-semantic definition strategies, [extensional and intensional](https://en.wikipedia.org/wiki/Extensional_and_intensional_definitions):

 * *SchemaOrg definition strategy* is simple and pragmatic.
-All entries (classes and properties) define intention in a short  phrase, and the real concept is building by community, with extension at initial samples or statistics of use.
+Each entry (class or property) is intensionally defined by a short  phrase, and the real concept is built extensionally by the community of users, with extension at initial samples or statistics of use.

 * *Wikidata definition strategy* is based on Wikipedia.
-All entries (mainly classes) define intention associating item with corresponding Wikipedia's entry.
+All entries (mainly stable classes) define intention associating item with corresponding Wikipedia's entry.

 So, providing SchemaOrg-side we enhance correct use and avoid confusion for SchemaOrg users.
-Providing wikidata-side we enhance Wikidata definition and offer access to Wikidata users the biggest semantic sampler of the Web.
+Providing wikidata-side we enhance Wikidata definition and offer access to Wikidata users the biggest [semantic *corpus*](https://en.wikipedia.org/wiki/Corpus_linguistics) of the Web.

 ## Working on SchemaOrg side
 ... to-do list: